-Buttermilk biscuits with flaky layers of buttery goodness are so easy to make at home!
+Homemade buttermilk biscuits with flaky, buttery layers are so easy to make at home!

 When I hear about people using store-bought biscuits from a cardboard tube, it makes me cringe.
 Don’t they know how easy it is to make soft, flaky and flavorful biscuits from scratch??

-That’s all that’s standing between you and these buttery buttermilk biscuits.
+One bowl.
+Six ingredients.
+30 minutes.
+That’s all that’s standing between you and these easy buttermilk biscuits!

 Like, right now.